Buying a New Hard Drive: 7 Things You Must Know

 Which one of these offers the best value?
 The 6TB model.
 The 1TB, 2TB, 4TB, and 6TB models have price-per-gigabyte values that decrease with larger storage space.
-There are other drives that do not scale in price, though.
-So you have to be careful.
-Some drives cost more per-gigabyte at higher capacities.
+There are other drives that DON’T become more affordable with scale though, so you have to be careful: some drives cost more per-gigabyte at higher capacities.

-It’s true for SSDs, too.
-The Samsung 860 EVO 250GB SSD is affordable, but the Samsung 860 EVO 500GB SSD grants twice the space for less than twice the price.
-And when you get up to the Samsung 860 EVO 1TB SSD, you get the best bang for your buck.
+For example: The Samsung 860 EVO 250GB Internal SSD is affordable, and the Samsung 860 EVO 500GB Internal SSD grants twice the space for less than twice the price, and when you get up to the Samsung 860 EVO 1TB Internal SSD, you get the best bang for your buck.
 But the Samsung 860 EVO 2TB Internal SSD costs way more than twice the price of the 1TB!

 5. External Hard Drives vs. Internal Hard Drives

 The final thing to consider is whether this hard drive is going to housed in a desktop case/laptop body or used externally to connect to many different devices.

 External drives are ideal for storage, backups, and transfers.
 They typically connect using USB 2.0, 3.0, or 3.1, which have maximum transfer speeds of 60MB/s, 625MB/s, and 1,250MB/s, respectively.
 USB 3.1 is preferable of course, but not essential unless you’re transferring hours of data back and forth every single day.